safl/joe/joe/docs/source/installation/index.rst

 For example, on Linux then the output of ``python3 -m site --user-base`` is not in your environment-variable ``$PATH``.
-You can quickly fix this by adding it to your shell, e.g. for Bash do:
+You can quickly fix this by adding it to your shell, e.g. for `Bash <https://www.gnu.org/software/bash/>`_ do:

 .. code-block:: bash

     echo "export PATH=\"$PATH:$(python3 -m site --user-base)/bin\"" >> ~/.bash_profile

-Once you have verified that **cijoe** is installed correctly and that you can execute the command-line tools, then procede to :ref:`sec-workflow`.
+Once you have verified that **cijoe** is installed correctly and that you can execute the command-line tools, then procede to :ref:`sec-resources-workflows`.